rudelm/rudelm.github.io/content/post/2021-04-12-configure-dyndns-client-ddclient-for-use-with-all-inkl.md

 subdomain.domain.com
 ```

 This config will use checkip.dyndns.org to get your currently used external IP address.
-If you&#8217;ll use eth0, it will probably report the internal IP address of your eth0 interface instead.
+If you'll use eth0, it will probably report the internal IP address of your eth0 interface instead.

 If it encounters any errors, it will send an failure email to the provided email.

-Now reboot the service and you&#8217;re done
+Now reboot the service and you're done

 <pre class="wp-block-preformatted">$ sudo service ddclient restart</pre>